 Candidates for the B.F.A. degree in Acting must complete an audition to be considered for admission into the Department of Theatre and Dance.
-Auditions and interviews take place between December and March, and offers of admission are made by April 1.
-Students who do not audition before March 15 usually must defer consideration of admission to the following year.
+Auditions and interviews take place between December and February, and offers of admission are made by mid March.
+Students who do not audition by February 20 must defer consideration of admission to the following year.

 All applicants for the BFA in Acting are required to submit a pre-screening video in order to be invited to an audition on campus or at one of the National Unified Audition sites.

 Please do not apply for admission to Otterbein University until you have completed the pre-screening process.
 If you have applied already, as part of the Common Application for example, do not be concerned.
 But if you have not yet applied, wait until you hear that you have been invited to audition.

 In the pre-screening process, you will record short audition videos and upload them to Acceptd.
 You will immediately be notified that we have received your materials.
 Within 7 business days, our Audition Team will send you an e-mail inviting you to audition, or an e-mail notice that you will not receive an invitation.
 You will be notified either way.
 All notifications are done via message on Acceptd (please check settings to ensure you receive notification).
 Please note that YouTube links will not be reviewed.

 There must be a video uploaded to Acceptd for each of the following criteria:

 - Upload an introduction.
 Please say your name clearly, the city you’re from, and the pieces that you’re going to do.
 For monologues, we only need the name of the play and the author.

 - Upload two monologues taken from plays of your choice (see guidelines for specific information).
 Any genre is acceptable for the pre-screening.
 Your total audition time is three minutes.
 One monologue can be short and one can be longer, but together the monologue clips should not exceed three minutes.